Test-Time Training on Video Streams: Background: TTT-MAE

 \section{Background: TTT-MAE}

-Our paper extends the work of \emph{Test-Time Training with Masked Autoencoders} (TTT-MAE) \cite{ttt-mae}, and uses TTT-MAE as the inner loop when updating the model for each frame.
+Our paper extends the work of \emph{Test-Time Training with Masked Autoencoders} (TTT-MAE) \citep{ttt-mae}, and uses TTT-MAE as the subroutine that updates the model for each frame.
 This section briefly describes TTT-MAE, as background for our extension.
 Figure \ref{fig-mae} illustrates the process of TTT-MAE.

-The architecture for TTT with self-supervision \cite{sun2020test} is Y-shaped with a stem and two heads: a prediction head $g$ for the self-supervised task, a prediction head $h$ for the main task, and a feature extractor $f$ as the stem.
+The general architecture for TTT with self-supervision \citep{sun2020test} is Y-shaped with a stem and two heads: a prediction head $g$ for the self-supervised task, another prediction head $h$ for the main task, and a feature extractor $f$ as the stem.
 The output features of $f$ are shared between $g$ and $h$ as input.
-For TTT-MAE, the self-supervised task is masked image reconstruction \cite{mae}.
+For TTT-MAE, the self-supervised task is masked image reconstruction \citep{mae}.
 Following standard terminology for autoencoders, $f$ is also called the encoder, and $g$ the decoder.

 Each input image $x$ is first split into many non-overlapping patches.
 To produce the autoencoder input $\tilde{x}$, we mask out majority, e.g. 80\%, of the patches in $x$ at random.
 The self-supervised objective $\ell_s(g \circ f(\tilde{x}), x)$ compares the reconstructed patches from $g \circ f(\tilde{x})$ to the masked patches in $x$, and computes the pixel-wise mean squared error.
 For the main task, e.g. segmentation, all patches in the original $x$ are given as input to $h \circ f$, during both training and testing.